-- iii.
+- i.
+In use - ii.
+Derelict - iii.
+Vacant - b.
+Zoned Commercial - i.
+In use - ii.
+Derelict - iii.
 Vacant - c.
 Agricultural enclosed - d.
 Agricultural unenclosed - e.
 Recreational land and buildings - f.
-Religious, educational, healthcare - 4.
-The LUA should not be permitted to sell state land40 - 5.
-Once the above is carried out the LUA will draw up a plan which is to be exercised through local authorities: - a. to maximise the use of existing housing stock, which endeavour should include the compulsory purchasing and re-purposing of suitable redundant buildings such as office blocks, hotels and above-shop areas suitable for residential use as Not For Profit Housing.41 Where compulsory purchase has taken place, control of the property in question will devolve to the local authority - to maximise the use of zoned residential and commercial land, which should include where necessary the compulsory purchase of derelict or vacant property and its devolvement to the relevant local authority - c. to source and redistribute state land for use by local authorities - d. to build new Not For Profit Housing42 either by ensuring the existence of direct contracts between local authorities and builder/developers or between local authorities and authorised housing bodies
+Religious, educational, healthcare - (4) The LUA should not be permitted to sell state land40 - (5) Once the above is carried out the LUA will draw up a plan which is to be exercised through local authorities: - (a) to maximise the use of existing housing stock, which endeavour should include the compulsory purchasing and re-purposing of suitable redundant buildings such as office blocks, hotels and above-shop areas suitable for residential use as Not For Profit Housing.41 Where compulsory purchase has taken place, control of the property in question will devolve to the local authority - (b) to maximise the use of zoned residential and commercial land, which should include where necessary the compulsory purchase of derelict or vacant property and its devolvement to the relevant local authority - (c) to source and redistribute state land for use by local authorities - (d) to build new Not For Profit Housing42 either by ensuring the existence of direct contracts between local authorities and builder/developers or between local authorities and authorised housing bodies - (6) The LUA will task (through Tailte Eireann43) the Valuation Office with identifying the value of all land parcels in the state and the LUA (under new legislation permitting them to do so) will set a rate of site value tax for each of the above categories of land. - (7) The LUA will task the Revenue Commissioners to collect all site value tax and remit the tax (previously known as rates) payable on commercial land, and the amount which would have been remitted under the current LPT system, to local authorities, and to remit the balance to the exchequer. - (8) The LUA will task the Revenue Commissioners to collect a tax of 80% of any windfall gain due to rezoning made by a landowner on the sale of a land parcel they own or occupy.